 A collaborative class that allows students to research and present on various technical topics, as well as planning and facilitating an online industry event.
 Emphasis will be on improving research, presentation and collaboration skills.
-Instruction (6.0)
+Not available for supplemental.

 CMM-2293 Capstone Project (3 Credits)